-I first visited the United Kingdom in the early 90s, and have returned on occasion to see friends and colleagues and to photograph the Underground stations and parks that were to become such an important part of my work.
-I’ve also spent time at the British Museum studying a majority of Mrs. Delany's original “paper mosaicks.”
+I first visited the UK in the early 90s, and used to return on occasion to see friends and colleagues and to photograph the Underground stations and parks that were to become such an important part of my work.
+I also spent time at the British Museum studying a majority of original “paper mosaicks.”
 Recently I haven’t been travelling much, but that connection keeps pulling me back in all sorts of ways.

 My paper mosaic collages have won awards, been in gallery and museum shows on the West and East coasts, and have been featured and published nationally in the US.
-Several of my pictures are also catalogued with the Bridgeman Art Library.
-You can purchase high-quality prints of those here.
+Several of my pictures are also represented by .
+You can purchase high-quality prints from them and from .

-Increasingly my work has been evolving from the paper mosaic realm into artist’s books and more sculptural things, and these have been shown both here in the US and in the UK.
-The Paper Chipmunk Press is the imprint for my bookworks, and I blog about paper and book arts related things at paperchipmunk.com.
+Increasingly my work has been evolving from the paper mosaic realm into artist’s books and more sculptural things, and these have been shown here in the US and in the UK and Australia.
+The Paper Chipmunk Press is my bookmaking alter ego.

 All artwork images © Ellen Golla unless otherwise noted.